robertmand/FAIR-DaSH/_episodes/ep4.md

 2- Data pseudonymization

 > ## Exercise 4: Data anonymization and pseudonymization
-> - From the this RDMkit guideline on [Sensitive data](https://rdmkit.elixir-europe.org/sensitive_data), can you out find what is the data anonymization and data pseudonymization?
+> Use RDMkit guideline on [Sensitive data](https://rdmkit.elixir-europe.org/sensitive_data) to find out what is the data anonymization and data  pseudonymization?
 >> ## Solution
 >> The link we provided, provided a nice explanation on sensitive data and as you read the following section
 >> from RDMKit, definitions are the following: